Uriel-SG/WinTrack/README.md

     http://<server-ip>:5000
     ```

 ### Client-side: agent auto-installation

 1. Make sure the "**Find My Device**" service is enabled in Windows.

 2. Run `agent_installer.ps1` **with administrative privileges**.

+3. Set the correct URL in the `Invoke-RewtMethod` of `position.ps1`.

 ---